LevinJ/tf_obj_detection_api/README.md

 After the model training completes, we can export the trained model to get a more compact inference model.
 Exporting model can be achieved by `python experiments/exporter_main_v2.py`.

 Finally we generate the animation video on model prediction by `python inference_video.py`.
-The resultant video is under `videos` folder, The video file name is `animation_reference.mp4`
+The resultant video is under `video` folder, The video file name is `animation_reference.mp4`